fineans/temp-mail/README.md

 ## Usage

 Run the program with <kbd>python main.py</kbd> or <kbd>python main.py</kbd>.
-Chose tyour settings and chose a username in when prompted to.
+Chose your settings and chose a username in when prompted to.

 ![Alt Text](https://github.com/fineans/temp-mail/blob/main/tempmail.gif)